-We will send you a monthly bill for your Part D late enrollment penalty.
+We will send you a monthly bill for your plan premium.
 Make your payment payable to Central Health Medicare Plan and not CMS or HHS.
 Please see your bill for the mailing address and other information.
 Include your member ID number on your check or money order.
 All payments must be received by the 15th of each month.
 If you need your monthly bill replaced, please call Member Services.
 (You can find our phone number on the back cover of this booklet).
 A \$25 fee is assessed for each bounced check.

-Option 2: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 2: Having your plan premium taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty premium taken out of your monthly Social Security check.
+You can have the plan premium taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your Part D late enrollment penalty is due in our office by the 15th of the month.
+Your plan premium is due in our office by the 15th of the month.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+Changing the way you pay your premium.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, contact Member Services.